Anan51/TDTbot/wit_data/zones/reach/encounters/fork_in_the_road.md

 -------------
 tdt$fork_left

 You decide to play it safe and go towards the vegitation.
-(Do another encounter)
+(Do another encounter, -1 🔷)

 -------------
 tdt$fork_right